OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 #### **5.2.8 `host_exerciser`**

 The host exerciser is used to exercise and characterize the various host-FPGA interactions eg. MMIO, Data transfer from host to FPGA , PR, host to FPGA memory etc. An example of this command's output can be found in section [5.2.9 Running the Host Exerciser Modules](#heading-5.2.9).
-The binary is installed by default at `/usr/bin/host_exerciser`.<br>
+The binary is installed by default at `/usr/bin/host_exerciser`.
+For more information refer - [Host Exerciser](https://opae.github.io/latest/docs/fpga_tools/host_exerciser/host_exerciser.html)<br>

 <a name="heading-5.2.9"></a>

 #### **5.2.9 Running the Host Exerciser Modules**

 The reference FIM and unchanged compilations contain Host Exerciser Modules (HEMs).
-These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. There are three HEMs present in the OFS FIM - HE-LPBK, HE-HSSI, and HE-MEM.
+These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc.

+---

+**Note:** Before continuing, if huge pages are not set refer to [section 4.2](#step-7)

+---

+There are three HEMs present in the OFS FIM - HE-LPBK, HE-HSSI, and HE-MEM.
 These exercisers are tied to three different VFs that must be enabled before they can be used.
 The user should enable the VF for each HEM using the below steps:

 **1.** Determine the BDF of the Intel FPGA PAC D5005 card.